YEAR 1 – 30 units (10 courses)

 *Students must take CML 4347 during the January term for the academic year 2016-2017.

 - CML 4144 Civil Procedure I/CML 4544 Procédure civile I (3 units)

-- CML 4145 Professional Responsibility and the Practice of Law/ CML 4545 La responsabilité professionnelle et les enjeux de la pratique de droit (3 credits)
+- CML 4145 Professional Responsibility and the Practice of Law/ CML 4545 La responsabilité professionnelle et les enjeux de la pratique de droit (3 units)

 Students must satisfy the major-paper requirement of the Common Law Section.

-The 30 credits must not include courses taken by the student before entering the program or courses that are substantially the same as courses taken by the student before entering the program.
+The 30 units must not include courses taken by the student before entering the program or courses that are substantially the same as courses taken by the student before entering the program.

-Students who have taken a required course before entering the program may not repeat that course as part of their minimum 30 credits.
+Students who have taken a required course before entering the program may not repeat that course as part of their minimum 30 units.